 The full-time program is 45 weeks (Nine, five-week terms) in length.
 The part-time option is 15 terms or approximately 5 semesters.
-The classes in the Radiologic Sciences and Upper Division Core curriculum are delivered online.
-There are no clinical externships needed to complete the Radiologic Sciences and Upper Division Core curriculum.
+The classes are delivered online.
+There are no clinical externships needed to complete the program.

-Students are required to successfully complete an online campus orientation before they are enrolled for online classes.
+Students are required to successfully complete an Online campus orientation before they are enrolled for classes.
 In addition, students are encouraged to take an online tutorial available via the internet at http://ecpicollege.com/?id=test#.
 These resources provide information on the nature of faculty/student interaction, prerequisite technology competencies and skills, technical equipment requirements, and availability of academic support services information pertaining to technical requirements, etc.

-Attendance in Online Classes.
+Attendance.
 Attendance and participation are required.
 The attendance policy requirements for online classes are documented in each individual course.
 A student may be dropped from a course if the student is absent more than 20% of the scheduled total course hours.

-Late Assignments in Online Classes.
+Late Assignments.
 All assignments will be submitted electronically to the classroom assignment drop box established for the assignment.
 If the classroom server is down, students may submit the assignment to the faculty member's ecpi.edu email address by the deadline and later post the assignment to the drop box.